 I crave and encourage authenticity.
 I love talking about what is real.
 I believe in people sometimes more than they believe in themselves.

 I am here to serve YOU from the connected space of the heart, and to respond to the needs of each of my clients and the world beyond.
 I believe we come here to live the stories of our lives so that we can then heal and be of service.
 Embodied Breath is my offering.
 I have lived a story of “not enough,” which was rooted so deeply to my core.
-Through my own journey of immense personal work combined with vast professional training, it is my hope to share with you the connection, validation, tools, permissions, and anything else you need so that you no longer have to believe this myth of inadequacy about yourself.
+Through my own journey of immense personal work combined with vast professional training, it is my hope to share with you the connection, encouragement, tools, permissions, and anything else you need so that you no longer have to believe this myth of inadequacy about yourself.

 Why is this work needed now?

-So that people of all ages may be free of self-limiting beliefs and we break the cycle.
+So that people of all ages may be free of self-limiting beliefs and we break the cycle of lack beliefs in our selves, families, communities.

 So that we may all notice the warmth of the sun before we worry how to fill the next moment with a task from our to-do list.